Karthikprasadm/Cardly/how_to_run&use.md

 # How to Run & Use Cardly

-This guide walks through everything you need to run the Smart Credit Card Advisor locally and get the most out of the UI.
+This guide walks through everything you need to run Cardly (the Smart Credit Card Advisor) locally and get the most out of the UI.

 ---